 2. Adopting The Right Attitude Is Everything

 Establishing a process that carves out some time for personal reflection and intentional thinking in our complex world doesn’t mean giving up vast amounts of time—it means taking a few minutes, perhaps as long as it takes to make and drink your coffee.
-The investment of a few minutes each morning, however, returns vast rewards.
+However, the investment of a few minutes each morning returns vast rewards.
 The next time you tumble outta bed and stumble to the kitchen to pour yourself that cup of ambition, set your intentions for the day, and let me know how it goes.